fga/pantheon_envconf/README.txt

 dev site will receive some settings that should be specific to production.

-ucb_envconf automatically forces certain settings to their correct values based on the site's environment.
+pantheon_envconf automatically forces certain settings to their correct values based on the site's environment.
 It does this via hook_boot().
 The module takes pains to do as little as possible in hook_boot so as not to negatively affect site performance.